EESSI/docs/docs/blog/posts/2024/07/extrae-at-eessi.md

 slug: extrae-now-available-at-EESSI
 ---

-# Extrae available on EESSI
+# Extrae available in EESSI

 Thanks to the work developed under [MultiXscale CoE](https://www.multixscale.eu/) we are proud to announce that since 22 July 2024, [Extrae](https://tools.bsc.es/extrae) v4.2.0 is available in the EESSI production repository `software.eessi.io`, optimized for the [8 CPU targets](https://www.eessi.io/docs/software_layer/cpu_targets) that are fully supported by version 2023.06 of EESSI.